Frequently asked questions (FAQ)

 Q: Do we need to reserve during regular opening hours?

-A: No, that’s not possible.
-You can just come by, though if you’re with a group with over 10 people then we would like to know beforehand so we can maybe arrange some stuff.
+A: No, that is not possible.
+You can just drop by.
+If you’re with a group of over 10 people we would like to be informed upfront.
+This gives us a chance to arrange some things.

 A: Yes, if you just want to look around we still ask for an entrance fee, after all, it’s still a museum.
 With lots of education and pinball machines from the 1900’s.